scottlamb/moonfire-nvr/guide/install.md

       - "/usr/share/zoneinfo:/usr/share/zoneinfo:ro"

     # Edit this to match your `moonfire-nvr` user.
+    # Note that Docker will not honor names from the host here, even if
+    # `/etc/passwd` is passed through.
     # - Be sure to run the `useradd` command below first.
     # - Then run `echo $(id -u moonfire-nvr):$(id -g moonfire-nvr)` to see
     #   what should be filled in here.